jedi101/mailnotifier/docs/README.md

 ## Welcome

 Mailnotifier, as the name suggests, notifies you when you get mail.
-It uses LoRa and WiFi to send you a message within Slack as soon as your mail is in your mailbox.
+It uses encrypted messages via LoRa and WiFi to send you a message within Slack as soon as your mail is in your mailbox.
+To archive this goal we devided this project into two distinct parts:

+#### The Transmitter, consisting of: A Load Cell, a Load Cell Amplifier to get better weight measurements, an Adafruit Feather M0 with attached LoRa Feather wing on top for LoRa communication and an attached LiPo Batterie) and...

+#### The Receiver part consisting of: An Adafruit Feather M0 with onboard Wifi connectivity via the ATWINC1500 wich sends the outgoing slackmassages if a transmission from the transmitter that we got new mail via the attached LoRa featherwing has arrived.

 ### Adafruit Feather M0 Wifi
 ![feather_m0_wifi](images/Adafruit-Feather-M0-WiFi---.png)